ACoAs – Fear of Commitment (Part 4)

 :

-❈ self-control is simply one of the tools they use to maintain a positive public image, to not blow the covemanipulatorr on their actual abusive identity
+manipulator❈ self-control is simply one of the tools they use to maintain a positive public image, to not blow the cover on their actual abusive identity

-❈ every action is measured & always proper for the occasion.
-Every word is carefully selected & they seldom reveal their emotions
+❈ every action is always measured & proper for the occasion.
+Every word is carefully selected, seldom revealing their emotions

-ACoAs: Ironically – while many of us who are caught up in O-C believe we are total victims & would never think of ourselves as con-artists, we are if fact being manipulative & dishonest without meaning to.
-We hide behind our own special mask (a role, a defense mechanism, a character disorder….) to keep anyone from seeing what we’re convinced is the real us – weak, worthless & despicable! – which is only the WIC’s toxic belief, NOT our True Self.
+ACoAs: Ironically – while many of us who are caught up in O-C believe we are total victims & would never think of ourselves as con-artists – we are if fact being manipulative & dishonest without meaning to.
+We hide behind our own special mask (a role, a defense mechanism, a character defect….) to keep anyone from seeing what we are convinced is the ‘real’ us – weak, worthless & despicable! – which is only the WIC’s toxic belief, NOT our True Self.